 Urban agriculture ◼← more about this theme

 Energy ◼← more about this theme

 Construction costs ◼◼

-Green roofs buffer rainwater up to a point.
-As they can become saturated, they are not suitable for buffering extreme precipitation.
+Green roofs buffer rainwater to a greater or lesser extent, depending on the system.
+As they can become saturated, they are not suitable for buffering extreme precipitation without a retention layer.

 ‘Green roofs’ is a collective term which includes moss/sedum roofs, grass/herb roofs and is used for walkable planted roofs and sloping roofs.
 In principle two kinds of green roofs can be discerned: extensive green roofs and intensive green roofs.
 The difference lies in the intensity of the required care as well as the different way of constructing.
 Extensive green roofs are thinner and lighter in construction and generally less costly.
 Extensive green roofs are easier to realise on existing buildings.
 Intensive green roofs vary from watered grass/herb roofs to walkable city parks on buildings.

 Green roofs can be installed on roofs with slopes ranging from 1o to 35o.
 At more than 35o extra provisions are required to prevent sliding.
 Steeper roofs dry out faster due to the faster runoff of rainwater.
 If the additional provisions to counter sliding tear through the waterproofing roof membrane this will increase the risk of leaks.
 For rainwater retention, a slope of up to 7o is most efficient.